 A bridge supported by implants is an alternative if you have missing teeth or are going to need to have teeth extracted.
 Costs for several implants to replace every failed tooth can be greatly reduced with implant-supported bridges.
 If you have three to four missing teeth, for example, a bridge can be created by placing two implants and using them to anchor that bridge.

-For an implant retained bridge the average costs in Lincoln, NE are usually about $1,800 per implant (2 implants), plus about $900 per crown (3 crowns).
+For an implant-retained bridge the average costs in Lincoln, NE are usually about $1,800 per implant (2 implants), plus about $1100 per crown (3 crowns).
 If the tooth has not already been removed, then the oral surgeon will take care of that as well.
 Some insurance policies will cover part of the cost of dental implants and restorations (crowns) while others do not.
 It will be important to check with your insurance so you know exactly what to expect.
-We are always happy to call on your specific policy, though information shared with our office may be limited.
+We are always more than happy to call on your specific policy, though information shared with our office may be limited.